takev/Orion/rigel/CBSON.md

 * Strings, sorted left to right for each byte value in its UTF-8 encoded form.
 * Byte-array, sorted by name, then left to right for each byte value.
 * list, sorted left to right
-* object, sorted by name, then by keys left to right, then by values left to right.
+* dictionary, sorted by name, then by keys left to right, then by values left to right.